Azure/terraform-cdk-constructs/src/azure-kusto/README.md

   // Create a Kusto Cluster with defult settings
   // import { ComputeSpecification } from '../compute-specification';
-  const kustoCluster = new AzureKusto(this, "myKusto", resourceGroup, {
+  const kustoCluster = new AzureKusto(this, "myKusto", {
+    rg: resourceGroup,
     name: 'myKusto',
     sku: ComputeSpecification.devtestExtraSmallEav4,
   });